Rushi2810/Soupy-Quotes-A-Streamlit-Web-Scraping-App/README.md

 ## Note

-Contributions and feedbacks are always welcome!
+Contributions and feedback are always welcome!